sriram-2502/safe_control_density/examples/racing/density_mpc/README.md

 ## Prediction Dynamics

-To match the reference MPC-CBF racing setup, the MPC prediction model uses the same discrete-time LTI dynamics:
+The MPC prediction model uses the discrete-time LTI dynamics:

 $$
 x_{k+1} = A x_k + B u_k.
 $$

 The matrices \(A\) and \(B\) are copied into `config.py` from the reference car-racing LTI model.
-This keeps the density-MPC comparison focused on the safety constraint rather than on differences in the prediction model.

-The script still keeps the nonlinear dynamic bicycle model available in the code path, but the default setting is:
+The script  keeps the nonlinear dynamic bicycle model available in the code path, but the default setting is:

 ```python